MAIF/arta/docs/pages/how_to.md

 ## Simple condition

-!!! example "Beta feature"
+!!! beta "Beta feature"

     **Simple condition** is still a *beta feature*, some cases could not work as designed.

 **Simple conditions** are a new and straightforward way of configuring your *conditions*.

-It simplifies a lot your rules by:
+It simplifies your rules a lot by:

 * Removing the use of a `conditions.py` module (no validation functions needed).
-* Removing the `conditions:` configuration key in your YAML files.
+* Removing the `conditions`: configuration key in your YAML files.

 !!! note

     With the **simple conditions** you use straight *boolean expressions* directly in your configuration.

-    It is easyer to read and maintain :+1:
+    It is easier to read and maintain :+1:

 The *configuration key* here is: